Ezka77/qbtarr/README.md

 ## Servarr'n'Jelly Configuration

-Next start the services from the install directory:
+Next start the services from the install directory, for exemple if you use the `local` preset:
 ```
-cd /var/lib/qbtarr
+cd ~/.local/share/qbtarr
 docker compose up -d
 ```